Type 054B frigate

-The Type 054B (NATO/OSD Jiangkai III) is a class of guided missile frigate under construction for the People's Republic of China.
-It is a development of the Type 054A frigate, and is around 16 m longer and 1 m wider than its predecessor.
+The Type 054B (NATO/OSD Jiangkai III) is a class of multirole guided-missile frigate of the People's Republic of China.
+It is a development of the Type 054A frigate, and is around 15 m longer and 1 m wider than its predecessor.
+Compared to the Type 054A frigate, the extra length allows the Type 054B frigate to install SAM-based CIWS along with the gun-based CIWS, a heavier main gun and carry a heavier helicopter.
+The sensors are also upgraded, including a new radar.
+The Type 054AG frigate, the latest variant of the Type 054A, has some similarities with the Type 054B, including the main gun and helicopter.

-History and development
+Development

 In the 2010s, Chinese military observers speculated a successor design to Type 054A frigate, designated Type 054B or Type 057.
 In the early 2020s, more confident intelligence suggested the successor to Type 054A would be the Type 054B.
 The first two hulls were laid down in 2022 at the Hudong shipyard and the Huangpu shipyard in Shanghai and launched in 2023.

 The first frigate, Luohe was commissioned on 22 January 2025 at Qingdao.